-While your experience as Associate Attorney will differ from office to office, associate attorneys generally work with a team of attorneys to develop and pursue strategic litigation, primarily in federal, but sometimes in state courts.
-In addition, associate attorneys typically become involved in other aspects of public interest advocacy, including non-litigation strategies and media outreach.
+While the associate attorney experience differs from office to office, associates generally work as part of a team of attorneys to develop and pursue strategic litigation, primarily in federal but also in state courts.
+In addition, associate attorneys typically become involved in other aspects of public interest advocacy, including working with the media and helping to develop and maintain successful coalitions.

+Associates work with more experienced attorneys on major cases and during their tenure typically take on primary responsibility for some cases.
 Associates conduct legal research and prepare memoranda on issues relating to ongoing or potential litigation projects, work to develop potential cases, interact with clients, draft motions, briefs and other pleadings, argue motions, assist with discovery, work with experts, and prepare comments on proposed agency actions and environmental impact statements.
-Associates assist the other attorneys on major cases and may take on primary responsibility for some cases.

-- Possesses excellent research, writing and oral advocacy skills.
+- Excellent research, writing and oral advocacy skills.

 - Excellent work ethic.